autarch/presentations/why-do-programmers-love-rust/index.md

 $> cargo new some-program

 $> cargo new --lib some-lib

+$> cargo build

+$> cargo test

+$> cargo run
 ```

 Note:
 * This makes a new crate, which can be an executable or a library.
+    * The default is an executable.
+* You also use cargo to build and test code.
+* And you can run code with cargo and pretend Rust is a scripting language.

 ------